 Broadcast or Hybrid Broadband and Broadcast Live Streaming

 When tuned to a new service, the RMP determines whether to play out the media stream or whether to wait for the Broadcaster Application to determine whether to play out the media stream.
-The HTML Entry pages Location Description (HELD) specified in A/337 [3] signals which entity (AMP, RMP) is intended to play the media stream, however receiver logic can choose to play out the media stream, regardless of what is signaled in HELD.
+The HTML Entry page Location Description (HELD) specified in A/337 [3] signals which entity (AMP, RMP) is intended to play the media stream, however receiver logic can choose to play out the media stream, regardless of what is signaled in HELD.
 The information in the MPD determines whether the media stream segments are to be play out from broadcast or from a combination of broadband and broadcast.

 Broadband Media Streaming